-John McGhee in a wonderful act of kindness—helped fulfill the wish of a dead boy he never met in purchasing a slab of Irish granite to place atop Kyle’s eternal resting place.
+John McGhee—in a wonderful act of kindness—helped fulfill the wish of a dead boy he’d never met by purchasing a slab of Irish granite to place atop Kyle’s eternal resting place.
 My son will never see his Irish homeland.
 Now, however, a piece of Ireland has come home to him.

 South of Donegal rests County Sligo, childhood stomping grounds of famed author William Butler Yeats.
 It was there, after an impromptu visit to the poet’s grave, that the granite’s inscription was chosen.
 It’s the refrain from Yeats’s “The Stolen Child,” a truly magical poem based on old Irish legends.
 One of the poet’s best, it recounts the faery-whispered phrases used to spirit away a wide-eyed youngster.

 “Come away, O human child!

 For the world’s more full of weeping than you can understand.

 If you have any questions contact Victoria at vbreton2062 (at) gmail.com.
 Copyright 2020